samM2k/EventSquareAPI/README.md

 6. The API should be accessible at http://localhost:5000 or a different port, depending on your configuration.

 ## Usage
+TBC

 ## Endpoints
+TBC

 ## Authentication
+- User authentication is handled using JWT (JSON Web Tokens).
+Users need to register and log in to access protected routes.
+- Authorization headers are required for accessing most of the API's endpoints.
+- Include a valid token in the Authorization header for requests.